VinceDerPrince/synthTyping/README.md

-# Project Name: Code Synth
+# TypingSynth

 ## Description:
-Code Synth is a Python project that plays a synthesizer sound while you write code.
+TypingSynth is a Python project that plays a synthesizer sound while you write code.
 The project aims to enhance the coding experience by providing a musical ambiance as you work on your programming tasks.

 ## Features:
 -  Plays a synthesizer sound in the background while coding.